top of page

 ACCOMMODATIONS

-During the Sepik adventure, we stay in basic dormitory accommodation (tribal longhouses) with limited bathing and toilet facilities.
+Comfortable accommodations with private bathrooms.
+On the Sepik river, we have 2 nts. in basic dormitory accommodation (tribal longhouses) with limited bathing and toilet facilities.

 COMFORT NOTES